 Angelika and her children

 It’s Halloween and training is in full swing.
 Nigel is asking the riders to focus and to commit to their session, to work through their tiredness.
 He’s jokes with them too, pretending to square up to one rider, teasing them about being tired.
-The atmosphere is one of fun, hard work and commradarie.
+The atmosphere is one of fun, hard work and camaraderie.
 Sometime later I’m stood high up on the start gate when a teenager in head to toe in black with his hood up starts to run down the middle of the road adjacent to the track, he’s firing off fireworks at waist height form a basic weapon straight into the traffic.
-Smoke floods across the track and through the trees, red explosions light up the sky as fireworks bounce off windscreens and bus passengers move back from their windows.
-It’s a quite a a site but the bikes still run aroud the track.
-Coach Nigel spots this and immeduately beckons all the young riders to the other side of the track, he calls for support from parents to assist.
+Smoke floods across the track and through the trees, red explosions light up the sky as fireworks bounce off windscreens and bus passengers move back from their window seats.
+It’s a quite a a site but the bikes still run around the track.
+Coach Nigel spots this and immediately beckons all the young riders to the other side of the track, he calls for support from parents to assist.
 The young man eventually runs off, sirens follow minutes later, the smoke clears but the smell remains.
-Eventaully we all make it back to the starting gate and training resumes.
-Nigel manages this incident seemlessly.
-There is a high level of awareness thats apparent.
-This kind of incident is a reminder of the great work the club is doing, the kids firing fireworks into the direction of on coming cars are the very kids Nigel and CK and their team are working with.
+Eventually we all make it back to the starting gate and training resumes.
+Nigel manages this incident seamlessly.
+There is a high level of awareness that is apparent.
+This kind of incident is a reminder of the great work the club is doing, the kids firing fireworks into the direction of oncoming cars are the very kids Nigel and CK and their team are working with.
 It’s a shame that most articles or documentaries made about the club perhaps inevitably draw on where there club is, the weight of Peckham the neighbourhood is carried by the club.
-I try to avoid goinf down that route as I feel the club could do with a break, it’s done great things without having to justify this against the backdrop of the problems of modern urban Britain, still it’s hard not link the two.
+I feel the club could do with a break, it’s done great things without having to justify this against the backdrop of the problems of modern urban Britain, still it’s hard not link the two.
 This is great work the club does, direct and full of joy, reaching out to young people in a way that is proven to work.
 Be there, always.
 Be in their community.
 Be around, be reliable, be seen.
-The reliability and sense of duty is something the club provides and in wants to create this sense of duty in the riders themselves.
+The reliability and sense of duty is something the club provides and wants to create this in the riders themselves.